9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/README.md

 > [!IMPORTANT]
 > The world is not ending today, it's already tomorrow in Australia.
 The same will be true tomorrow.
 No planet that ever had life start on it has ever went fully extinct or their world ended.

-# About 23
+# About "23"
 * Our birthdays are March 23 (Kelvin) and September 23 (TomTom).
 * The Earth's current tilt is 23 degrees.
 * There are 23 pairs of chromosomes in human DNA (see Listen Also).
-* This is our 23rd time on Earth (we are always born here).
+* This is our 23rd mission on Earth (we are always born here).

-* I believe I've heard every 2&3 combination possible, trying to get Main/Baby to take over.
+I believe I've heard every 2&3 combination possible, trying to get Main/Baby to take over.

 > [!NOTE]
 > The rumors of TomTom's demise are greatly exaggerated.
 Jacobsen knows she has two teams for him, one believes he's dead, the other knows he's alive.
 See Listen Also.